leanprover/reference-manual/README.md

 `nightly-testing-YYYY-MM-DD` tag in the `reference-manual` repository.
 This tag also exists in the `lean4-nightly` repository, and the commit it corresponds to also exists in the `lean4` repository.
-The workflow resets the `nightly-with-manual` branch to this commit.
+The workflow resets the `lean4` repository's `nightly-with-manual` branch to this commit.

 This branch is important because it is used to provide feedback in Lean PRs as to whether the manual succeeds in building their PR, or